Maurya2611/Mvvm_Protocol/README.md

 Protocol-Oriented MVVM example apps.

 Sample projects:
-* `MVVM-Example`  - A Settings screen that has one settings – put your app in Minion Mode!
+* `MVVM-Example`  - A list of Product screen that has Many Product – put your app Product List!
 * `MVVM-Generic`  - A Top Apps application, that presents fetched apps using generics approach.
 * `MVVM-Greeting` - A person greeting app, shows name and birthdate.